raspberrypilearning/lego-robot-face/en/step_3.md

 ### Connect objects to the expressions

-From your experiments in the previous step, you will have identified at least five objects that your camera and machine learning model can reliably detect.
+From your experiments in the previous step, you will have identified at least four objects that your camera and machine learning model can reliably detect.

 --- task ---